Skip to main content

 How are costs calculated?
 WAC vs FIFO

-The Product Cost Report uses Weighted Average Cost.
+The Product Cost Report exclusively uses the Weighted Average Cost (WAC) methodology.

 • Weighted Average Cost (WAC)